 - Litigation: Securities (Band 3)

-- Litigation: White-Collar Crime & Government Investigations (Band 3)
+- Litigation: White-Collar Crime & Government Investigations: The Elite (Band 2)

 - Real Estate: Mainly Corporate & Finance (Band 3)